MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Set-AppxPackageAutoUpdateSettings.md

 # Set-AppxPackageAutoUpdateSettings

 ## SYNOPSIS
-Available in the Windows Insider Preview Builds of windows 10, is the `Set-AppxPackageAutoUpdateSettings` PowerShell cmdlet.
+The `Get-AppxPackageAutoUpdateSettings` PowerShell cmdlet is only available in the Windows Insider Preview Builds of Windows 10.
 The `Set-AppxPackageAutoUpdateSettings` PowerShell cmdlet provides access to configure a specific Windows App's Auto Update and Repair settings.
 Including pausing update checks.

 ## SYNTAX